shakurah/Ovra-/frontend/lib/services/README.md

 # API Services - Modular Architecture

-This directory contains the modular API service architecture for the Ovra AI Tax Assistant frontend application.
+This directory contains the modular API service architecture for the ARTISTING Tax Assistant frontend application.
 Each service is responsible for a specific domain of functionality, making the codebase more maintainable, testable, and scalable.

 ## 📁 Service Structure